What to Carry Into the Next World

 That forgives without ceremony.

-No gold.
-No passwords.
 No proof of worth.

 Just these things.

-And if there is a border between this world and the next—
+And if there is a border between this world and the next,

-maybe that’s all they ask.
+maybe that is all they ask.

 Because the soul is measured